yusufsefasezer/ysEditor.js/README.md

 # ysEditor.js
 A simple, small and extensible WYSIWYG web editor that does not need any plugin.

+**ysEditor.js** is an lightweight javascript library that revolutionizes the concept of web editing.
+This remarkable WYSIWYG web editor stands out from the competition as it requires no additional plugin or library to function seamlessly.

+One of the key advantages of ysEditor.js is its unparalleled simplicity.
+With a user-friendly interface, this editor allows you to effortlessly create and manipulate HTML markup.
+Whether you are an experienced programmer or a novice, ysEditor.js empowers you to edit web content in a hassle-free manner.

+An exceptional feature of ysEditor.js is its extensibility.
+Unlike other editors that limit your options for customization, ysEditor.js provides developers with the freedom to create custom buttons tailored to their specific needs.
+This makes ysEditor.js an incredible tool for those seeking complete control over their editing experience.

+Furthermore, ysEditor.js places a strong emphasis on customization.
+With this library, you have the ability to personalize every aspect of the editor, from its overall appearance to the individual buttons at your disposal.
+This ensures that your editor aligns perfectly with the aesthetics of your website, allowing you to deliver a seamless and cohesive user experience to your audience.

+As a **javascript wysiwyg editor**, ysEditor.js stands tall amongst its peers.
+Its ability to accurately display the edited content in real-time, mimicking the final appearance of the webpage, makes it an indispensable tool for developers and content creators alike.
+Gone are the days of tediously switching between editing and preview modes – with ysEditor.js, you can immerse yourself in a truly visual editing experience.

+Unlike other solutions that rely on javascript editor plugins or libraries, ysEditor.js boasts exceptional efficiency and performance.
+By eliminating the need for additional plugins or libraries, this editor ensures lightning-fast loading times and supports seamless integration with any project.
+With ysEditor.js, you can say goodbye to compatibility issues and enjoy a smooth editing experience.

+The **rich text editing** capabilities of ysEditor.js are unparalleled.
+Whether you need to modify fonts, style text, insert media, or create tables, this library provides you with a comprehensive set of tools to accomplish your editing goals.
+Its interface empowers both experienced developers and casual users to effortlessly transform their ideas into stunning web content.

 ## [Download](https://github.com/yusufsefasezer/ysEditor.js/archive/master.zip) / [Demo](https://www.yusufsezer.com/projects/yseditor-js/) / [yusufsezer.com](https://www.yusufsezer.com)

 ## Why should I use ysEditor.js